bsiddiqui/hapi-router/README.md

 ## Options

 The following required `options` should be provided at registration:
-* `routes`: the 'glob' pattern you would like to include
+* `routes`: the [glob](https://github.com/enjoy/hapi-router#glob-primer) pattern you would like to include

-The follow optional `options` can be provided at registration:
+The following optional `options` can be provided at registration:
 * `ignore`: the pattern or an array of patterns to exclude
 * `cwd`: the current working directory in which to search (defaults to `process.cwd()`)